-The Entry Room holds flags of the nine states for whom the eight battleships and the USS Utah were named.
+The Entry Room holds flags of the nine states for which the eight battleships and the USS Utah were named.
 The USS Utah still rests in Pearl Harbor and is memorialized on the far side of Ford Island.

 - The Assembly Room is an open area where ceremonies are held and visitors may reflect and more closely examine the shadowy remains of the USS Arizona below.

 - The Shrine Room holds the great marble wall with the names of the 1,177 Sailors and Marines who perished on the USS Arizona.
 The Shrine Room also honors the USS Arizona survivors who have chosen to be interred along with their shipmates.